When can I apply?

-Our next application round (Generation 10) will open on March 4th and will close on March 25th.
-During this time you will be able to submit your application and remember that you can't make any changes past the March 25th deadline.
+Our next application round (Generation 12) will open on September 2nd and will close on September 30th 2014.
+During this time you will be able to submit your application.
+Remember that you can't make any changes past the September 30th deadline.

 Do I need to be in Chile to apply?

-No. Applications can be sent from anywhere in the world via our website and we only receive completed application forms, which must be written in English.
+No. Applications can be sent from anywhere in the world via our website and we only receive 100% completed application forms.

 You can apply with a valid Passport, a Chilean National ID (Cédula de Identidad) or a Chilean ID for foreigners.

-Video pitch: pitch us in three minutes or less.
+Pitch us in three minutes or less.
 Please answer these 3 questions: Why are you the perfect team to lead this project?
 What problem are you solving?
 How will you socially impact Chile?
 Please provide the direct YouTube or Vimeo link to your video pitch (not to a website with the embedded video) and make sure it is not password-protected.
-The video should be in English and please present the founding team in person on the video.
+Make sure to present the founding team in person in the video.
 This is a basic requirement.

-Our application process is administered by YouNoodle.
-YouNoodle chooses a board of judges who reviews all eligible projects.
-Following this process, the Corfo Subcommittee of entrepreneurship selects the 100 best projects.
+Our application process is administered by YouNoodle, which then chooses a board of judges to review all eligible projects.
+Following this process, the Corfo´s Committee of Entrepreneurship selects the best projects.
 Non-eligible projects are those who don't meet the basic criteria to be selected as part of Start-Up Chile.

 What is the selection criteria?
 How does the judging process work?